 You should stay in Rome!
 Vatican City is an easy walk from many neighborhoods in Rome.
 We particularly like the Trastevere neighborhood, as it’s charming and feels more local than staying near the expensive boutiques of the Via del Corso.

 We recommend the Trastevere Inn, which is right in the center of the neighborhood, with a terrace to soak it all in.
+Here are other hotel recommendations for staying in Trastevere.

 Book Now: Trastevere Inn, Rome